tango-controls/rfc/8/README.md

 ## Specification

-The Device Server manage the communication with one or several Device.
-Additionally it enforces the behaviour compatibility with the Tango Control System and offer different meta service.
+The Device Server manages the communication with one or several Device.
+Additionally it enforces the compatibility of behaviour with the Tango Control System and offer different meta service.

-The Device Server SHALL follow these specification below in order to  control and monitor this communication:
+The Device Server SHALL implement the following specifications to control and monitor the Device:

-* A Device Server represents/interfaces the process which manage one or several Device
+* A Device Server represents the process which manage one or several Device

-* A Device Server is a also a Device itself.
+* A Device Server is a Tango Device itself.

 * A Device MUST NOT be managed by more than one Device Server